Device catalog¶

 Inventory items¶

-Inventory items are serial-tracked physical parts that aren't cabled components — PSUs, fans, CPUs, discrete SFPs.
+Inventory items are serial-tracked physical parts that aren't cabled components — disks, CPUs, RAM, PSUs, fans, discrete SFPs.
 Templates on the device type (Components → Inventory) stamp onto new devices; on the device page's Hardware tab you can add/edit parts with manufacturer, part ID, serial and asset tag, and nest them one level (a fan tray containing fans).
 Roles are just tags — no pre-filled role catalog, per the zero-data rule.

 Module types¶